igiannakas/ERCF-v2-mods/Standalone lever switch pre-gate sensor for ERCF v2/readme.md

 **IMPORTANT:** The sensor is directional!
 The arrows must point to the filament path direction - i.e. pointing towards your MMU/printer.
 While the sensor can be installed in reverse, its performance will be sub optimal as the filament path drag has been optimised to enable smooth filament re-wind when performing endless spool operations.

+If you're using this as a stand alone filament sensor install it flipped so the arrows point to your filament spool and not the printer.
+This will make filament loading easier since automated endlews spool operation is not needed in that case.

 **IMPORTANT:** When loading your MMU make sure the end of the filament is straight - this will help the filament ease through the sensor without it catching.

 ## Images